Artist Statement

 Performance studies is an interdisciplinary field of research that utilizes performance as a tool to study the world.
 Performance studies scholars research not only the artistic, but the cultural performances we take part in each day, albeit consciously or unconsciously.
 Much of our waking life is the playing out of a participatory myth, a cultural drama.
 What goes on behind the proscenium of the mask, in the back of our minds and within our bodies, remains underwater.
 The waving is what the water is doing, but it is not the water.

-I choose to work in two primary capacities as an artist.
+I choose to work in two distinct capacities as an artist.
 I have a socially engaged practice and a personal experimental practice.

-In my socially engaged work I focus on fostering integrative embodied resilience for trauma in individuals and in groups.
-This work takes shape through education, alternative & holistic counseling, group trauma healing, and public community performance work.
+In my socially engaged work I focus on fostering embodied resilience for trauma in individuals and in groups.
+This work takes shape through education, alternative & holistic counseling, group trauma healing, and community ritual & performance work.

 “cinema is not necessarily a communal experience; it can also be the ultimate state of detachment, solitude, and a profoundly personal experience.
 We are often lonely and alone when we encounter cinema and watch films, yet we persevere through this solitude.”

-And last but not least, my artwork is a reflection of my experience of being Autistic, which I view as a neurological and life-force expression shaped by sensitivity.
+And last but not least, my artwork is a reflection of my experience of being a high functioning woman on the autism spectrum, which I view as a neurological and life-force expression shaped by sensitivity.
 Because I was born with sensory processing differences and the social-emotional challenges that accompany that, I have lived my life in search of sensory poetics.
-This experience has inevitably shaped my work as an artist and the way I move about the world as a human being.
+This experience has inevitably shaped my life path and world view.